botisimo/botisimo-documentation/docs/loyalty/documentation/user.rst

 =========== ======== ==========================================
-name        string   The name of the file type        string   The mime type of the file
+name        string   The name of the file type        string   The mime type of the file base64      [string] Set to "true" to enable base64 upload
 =========== ======== ==========================================

 .. code-block:: js